RavalTirth21/CCNA-Switching/CCNA-Inter-VLAN-Routing-Router-on-a-Stick/README.md

-# 📘 CCNA Switching Project: Inter-VLAN Routing using Router-on-a-Stick
+# 📘 Inter-VLAN Routing using Router-on-a-Stick

 This project demonstrates how to configure Inter-VLAN Routing using a **Router-on-a-Stick** setup with two switches, one router, and four PCs.
 Each VLAN has its own subnet and uses router sub-interfaces to enable communication between VLANs.

 ---

+### ### 🌟 Project Objectives

+- Implement Inter-VLAN routing using a single physical router interface.
+- Configure subinterfaces with 802.1Q encapsulation for each VLAN.
+- Create VLANs and assign switch ports appropriately.
+- Use trunking between switch and router to carry multiple VLAN traffic.
+- Verify both Intra-VLAN and Inter-VLAN communication.

+---

-## 🖥️ Topolog
+## 🖥️ Topology

 ![Topology](01-Topology.png)